-Upon a default the 2011 Notes can be called for payment in full at any time the and the 2012 Secured Notes state that they are secured by a first priority lien on all of our assets.
-Accordingly, if we do not obtain additional funding by no later than November 30, 2012 (or a sooner date, if the holders of the 2011 Notes elect to accelerate the payment of their notes), we will not be able to repay these obligations.
+Upon a default the 2011 Notes can be called for payment in full at any time.
+The 2012 Secured Notes state that they are secured by a first priority lien on all of our assets.
+Accordingly, if we do not obtain additional funding, and if the holders of the 2011 Notes elect to accelerate the payment of their notes, we will not be able to repay these obligations.
 Since the 2012 Secured Notes state that they are secured by a first priority lien on all of our assets, the failure to repay those notes could result in the foreclosure of all of our assets.
 A foreclosure would result in the loss of our assets and business and the result in a total loss to our stockholders.

-Furthermore, even if the holders of the Notes were to agree to further extend the maturity date of the Notes, based on our internally prepared budget, our current financial resources are insufficient to fund the \$616,000 and the next \$250,000 quarterly installment that we are required to pay to the NIH under the licensing agreements and CRADA, which were and are due August 27, and September 5, 2012, respectively.
+Furthermore, even if the holders of the Notes were to agree to further extend the maturity date of the Notes, based on our internally prepared budget, our current financial resources are insufficient to fund the \$616,000 and the next \$250,000 quarterly installment that we are required to pay to the NIH under the licensing agreements and CRADA, which are past due.
 In addition our current financial resources are insufficient to fund our operations.

-Finally, in order to develop our CōntegoTM program in accordance with our business plan and our agreement with the NIH we believe that we would have to spend in excess of \$35 million during the next twelve months.
+Finally, in order to develop our $C\bar{o}$ ntegoTM program in accordance with our business plan and our agreement with the NIH we believe that we would have to spend in excess of \$35 million during the next twelve months.
 Accordingly, in order to operate our business, we have to obtain substantial additional proceeds in the near future.